Rhode Island’s ePermitting Initiative a Digital Transformation Success

 The Rhode Island ePermitting initiative is producing “cost savings in the hundreds of thousands of dollars, just in terms of (eliminating) annual maintenance costs of previous on premise legacy systems,” Pajusi said, with the statewide approach also resulting in economies of scale for individual communities.

 On the performance side, “there’s a huge time savings and productivity gain due to having a system that’s simple and powerful,” he said, adding that “inspectors can bring the technology into the field with a tablet and have all the information at hand.”

 Perhaps the biggest benefit is for construction professionals, who don’t have to go to city hall for their permits.
 “Helping citizens apply for things online, then managing that request and driving the workflow internally, and bringing technology into the field—those are the three critical issues for states these days,” Pajusi said.

 The ePermitting platform also is managing inspections of state foster homes and more Rhode Island agencies are considering other uses.
-Pajusi said ViewPoint Cloud is receiving widespread demand from state and local governments throughout the nation as well: “We now power online citizen services for over 110 communities across the country, from coast to coast,” with municipalities in California, Colorado, Florida, Massachusetts and Ohio becoming customers in the last year.
+Pajusi said ViewPoint Cloud is receiving widespread demand from state and local governments throughout the nation as well: “We now power online citizen services for over 110 communities across the country, from coast to coast,” with municipalities in California, Colorado, Indiana, Massachusetts and Ohio becoming customers in the last year.
 “We’re really committed to building the best platform for government.”